-I am a Ph.D. candidate in the Department of Political Science at the University of Michigan, where my research examines how the legacies of occupation, foreign rule, conflict, and national resistance shape the institutions that emerge in new and post-conflict states.
+I obtained my Ph.D. from the Department of Political Science at the University of Michigan in 2017, where my dissertation examined how the legacies of occupation, foreign rule, conflict, and national resistance shape the institutions that emerge in new and post-conflict states.
 My background is in the politics of the Middle East and North Africa; however I am driven by thematic questions that are relevant for much of the developing world.
 Please use the links in the navigation bar above to read more about my research and teaching.

 In Fall 2017, I will be joining the City College of New York as an Assistant Professor in the Department of Political Science.
 I will be on leave for the 2017-2018 year, serving as a Postdoctoral Research Fellow at the Middle East Initiative at the Harvard Kennedy School.